MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 - **Block their outbound caller ID** You can block the outgoing Caller ID from being sent on a user's outgoing PSTN calls.
 Doing this will block their phone number from being displayed on the phone of a person being called.

-- **Blockieren Sie ihre eingehenden Anrufer-ID** Sie können einen Benutzer aus der Anrufer-ID auf eine beliebige eingehende PSTN-Anrufe empfangen blockieren.
+- **Blockieren der eingehenden Anrufer-ID** Sie können verhindern, dass ein Benutzer die Rufnummernanzeige bei eingehenden PSTN-anrufen empfängt.

 > [!IMPORTANT]
 > Bei Notrufen wird immer die Telefonnummer des Benutzers (Anrufer-ID) gesendet.